howdareyoureview/howdareyoureview.github.io/_posts/2017-08-25-review-american-made-kv.md

 I generally like these glimpses into historical events because I get all curious about what really happened.
 Cue googling and looking up everything about it.

 Bottom Line:
 Overall, fun, but nothing memorable.
-Cruise being cruise I’d give it a 69 (hehe)
+Cruise being cruise I’d give it a **69**.